JAllen2022/JAllen2022/README.md

 - 🔭 I’m currently working on my virtual journaling project, Goal-e
 - 🌱 I'm currently learning TypeScript
-- 📫 How to reach me by email: jasonallen715@gmail.com

 <!--
 **JAllen2022/JAllen2022** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.